functionalscript/functionalscript/doc/vm-rearchitecture.md

 2. The application executes the parser in the JS engine with the command-line parameters provided by the user.
 3. After the parser generates the byte code, the application sends this byte code to the VM.

-This stage should be temporary until our parser can parse itself.
+This stage provides an interim solution to parse FunctionalScript using Deno while we develop the self-hosted parser.

 ## Stage 2: Moving the Deno into `dev-dependencies`

 Once our parser can parse itself and convert it into byte code, we can move the `deno_core` to development dependencies.
 This means that we need it only for build time.
+This transition allows us to eliminate the runtime dependency on Deno, streamlining the deployment and reducing overhead in production environments.

 ### Build Process